C#/ASP.NET/ASP MVC - Send email using Google/Gmail OAuth 2.0 authentication

 • Input a name for your application, input your web applicaton url to receive authorization code at Authorized Redirect URIs.
 Desktop Application doesn’t require this step.

-• Click "Create", you will get client id and client secret
+• Click "Create", you will get client id and client secret, download and save them for later use.

 google oauth client secret